cobyfoster99/Interactive-frontend-project/README.md

 ### Credits

 #### Code
+https://www.w3schools.com/ - When debugging code or struggling with something, I reference W3Schools as it has a full library of code for you to look at.
+I used this as reference when creating the modals as at first, there was a problem with my modal.
 Google Dev - I used tutorials and JS from the google dev website.
 They have a library of JS in which you can take and modify to your liking.
 As I am using Google Maps, I decided to take the places JS I needed and modify it to suit hotels.
 Reference - https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/places-autocomplete#places_searchbox
 ##### Media -
 For images I used a free stock images website called Pexels https://www.pexels.com/.
 Authors/photographers as follows - Alex Witchkin and Javid Ratch.